oracle-devrel/technology-engineering/data-platform/open-source-data-platforms/oci-data-flow/code-examples/salesforce/README.md

 # How to use this asset?

-- Add both .py to your main script in your OCI Data Flow application
+- Add both .py to the main script in your OCI Data Flow application
 - In the scripts, change the credentials to connect to Salesforce and the object storage details

 # License